Do you really want to refresh your shower tile grout lines? Do you see deep-rooted stains on the tile...

 - Do not use abrasives for removing travertine stains or mold as you may end up forming scratches on the surface.

-- Do not use home remedies like vinegar, lemon and other acidic products for cleaning.
+- Also, do not use home remedies like vinegar, lemon and other acidic products for cleaning.

 - Do not use any kinds of generic home cleaning products for travertine cleaning as you do not know about their composition.
 These may cause etching on the stone.